Sex Addiction / Out Of Control Sexual Behavior Explained

 For healing to occur, the process must get at the “core issues for which addictions have become the solution.”
 (Patrick Carnes, Facing the Shadow: Starting Sexual and Relationship Recovery).

-In order to help yourself look at the reality of your addiction, do the three things listed below.
-This will give you insight and a great start to face the reality of your addiction.
+In order to help yourself look at the reality of your sex addiction, do the four things listed below.
+This will give you great insight and a great start to face the reality of your sexual addiction.

 - List what you think are your problems